igorbasko01/exercise-management/.tasks/tasks/TASK-8.md

 created: 2025-02-10 22:18:32
 priority: Medium
 category: Feature
-owner:
+owner: None
-board: Backlog
+board: In Progress
 ---

 ## Description
 Should implement the following methods:
 - [ ] Exercise Template Service - A service for managing exercise templates.
 Contains:
-  - [ ] Create Exercise Template - Creates a new exercise template.
+  - [x] Create Exercise Template - Creates a new exercise template.
   - [ ] Get Exercise Template - Gets an exercise template by id.
   - [ ] Get Exercise Templates - Gets all exercise templates.
   - [ ] Update Exercise Template - Updates an exercise template.
 Only allow update if no exercise sets are associated with the template.
   - [ ] Delete Exercise Template - Deletes an exercise template.
 Only allow delete if no exercise sets are associated with the template.

+2025-02-11 - I will start working only on the create ang get methods.
+Later when I will create the ExerciseSetRepository, I will add the rest of the methods, as they depend on the ExerciseSetRepository.

 ## Notes

 ## History
 2025-02-10 22:18:32 - Created

+2025-02-11 07:06:39 - Moved to In Progress